jhelie/vmd_parser/README.md

 vmd_parser
 ==========

-TCL utility to parse text files and load their information into the VMD "user" fields.
+Tcl utility to parse text files and load their information into the VMD "user" fields.